fenwick67/mastofeed/README.md

    yarn install
    ```
    You may need to have Python2 installed
-   if you cannot install `node-sass`.
+   if you cannot install `node-sass` or
+   remove the line in the `devDependencies`
+   in `package.json`.
+   You do not need it for small fixes.
+4. run `npm start`

 ## Improve me